MINISFORUM M1 Pro

 How many displays can the MINISFORUM M1 Pro support?

 The M1 Pro can drive up to four displays simultaneously.
 It features one HDMI 2.1 port, one DisplayPort 1.4, and two USB4 ports that both support DisplayPort Alt Mode.
-This makes it suitable for multi-monitor productivity setups or creative workstations requiring multiple screens.

 Is the MINISFORUM M1 Pro suitable for gaming?